lepperm/Learning-Log/_posts/journal/2021/10/2021-10-20-firming-up-silver-is-gold.md

 ---
 layout: journal
 title: "Firming Up Silver is Gold"
 excerpt: As more users join my client site and more talent joins the team, we work to add more structure to our workflow and more value to our customers.
-I also get into what I've been up to these past weeks.
 author: Max Lepper
 categories: [journal]
-tags: [wordpress,airtable,"Silver is Gold",motivation]
+tags: [wordpress,airtable,"Silver is Gold"]
 date: 2021-10-20 23:50:21 -0400
-modified_date:
+modified_date: 2021-12-01 13:43:55 -0400
 published: true
-status: live
+status: finished
 confidence: log
-importance: 5
 context: true
 comments: true
 skills: [wordpress]
 references: []
 timespent: 2460
-sleep: 0
-recreation: 0
-workout: 0
 ---

 ## Journal